nateinaction/wordpress-integration/README.md

 #### Updating WordPress

 This image is automatically kept up-to-date with WordPress core by a Github Action.
-If you need to manually modify the WordPress version in the image just run `echo WORDPRESS_VERSION > wordpress-version.txt` in the repo root.
+If you need to manually modify the WordPress version in the image just run `echo WORDPRESS_VERSION > build/wordpress-version.txt` in the repo root.